rkapl123/DBAddin/docs/DBSheets.md

 This Workbook uses the pubs database for MSSQL, (available for download/installation [from Microsoft](http://www.microsoft.com/downloads/details.aspx?FamilyId=06616212-0356-46A0-8DA2-EEBC53A68034&displaylang=en) or search "pubs download" on Microsoft.com, if this is not installed on your DB server already).
 For MySQL, Sybase, Oracle and DB2, I enclosed the pubs database myself in the test folder.

-DBSheets consist of an Excel data table containing the table data, the header and - if any foreign lookup fields are present - the resolution formulas for those foreign lookups, and one (hidden) sheet containing the (foreign table) lookups.
+DBSheets consist of an Excel data table containing the table data, the header and - if any foreign lookup fields are present - the lookup resolutions for those foreign lookups in usually hidden columns.

+Additionally, if there are lookups, there is also a hidden sheet containing the lookup keys and values.

 ![image](https://raw.githubusercontent.com/rkapl123/DBAddin/master/docs/image/DBSheetInAction.PNG)

 The header row and the primary key column(s), which are located leftmost, should not be modified, except for new rows where there is no primary key yet.

-Lookup columns are restricted with excels cell validation, including a dropdown of allowed values.
+Lookup columns are restricted with excel's cell validation, including a dropdown of allowed values.

-Data is changed simply by editing existing data in cells, this marks the row(s) to be changed at the rightmost end of the data table.
+Data is changed simply by editing existing data in cells, this marks the row(s) to be changed at the rightmost end of the data table as (c)reated, (u)pdated or (i)nserted.

 Inserting is done by entering data into empty rows, either allowing the database to introduce a new primary key by leaving the primary column empty (only possible for singular primary keys) or by setting the primary key yourself.
 This marks the row(s) to be inserted.